 October 11: Received instructions from our fertility nurse for beginning our next treatment cycle.

-October 10: Consult with our financial advisor at the fertility clinic regarding our insurance benefits.
+October 10: Consult with our financial advisor at the fertility clinic regarding our insurance benefits and received a basic idea of what we could expect our out-of-pocket cost to be.

 October 9: Reached out to our former surrogate agency about signing a contract with them.